microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 sudo ldconfig
 ```

 At this point you have GNU Radio and the Azure SDR blocks installed, you can skip to the section [Running GNU Radio](#Running-GNU-Radio).
-The next portion of this tutorial (below) will show you how to spin up our custom GNU Radio development VM which is currently on the Azure Marketplace in Private Preview.
-It is essentially replicating what you just did, but with far fewer steps.
+The next portion of this tutorial (below) will show you how to spin up our Azure software radio development VM which is currently on the Azure Marketplace in Private Preview.
+It is essentially replicating what you just did, but with far fewer steps and added performance tweaks.

 ### Using Azure Software Radio Development VM